kachayev/nasus/README.md

+A simple zero-configuration command-line HTTP files server.
 Like Python's `SimpleHTTPServer` but scalable. Сan easily handle thousands of simultaneous connections.

-Implemented with `Aleph` and `Netty` mostly as an example.
+Implemented in `Clojure` with `Aleph` and `Netty`.
+Mostly as an example.
 It's still skillful and handy tho'.
 There's even nothing wrong with putting it to production.

 ## Usage